There are two types of Just Food Memberships.

-Click here to sign up online and become a member of Just Food or to renew your membership.
+Click here to sign up online and become a voting member of Just Food or to renew your membership.

 Just Food Vision, Mission and Values